GurjarKing/GurjarKing/README.md

 **Quote of the hour:**

-If Microsoft ever does applications for Linux it means I've won.
+If you ever talk to a great programmer, you'll find he knows his tools like an artist knows his paintbrushes.

-~ Linus Torvalds
+~ Bill Gates
 <pre>

 </pre>